 Northeast Tennessee District 7 SKYWARN organization was founded on Friday, September 16, 2005.
 On the same day, the FCC granted the original call KI4LTU.
 On Tuesday, January 10, 2006 the FCC granted the vanity call WX4TN.

 Northeast Tennessee District 7 SKYWARN serves the 7 counties of Carter, Greene, Hawkins, Johnson, Sullivan, Unicoi, & Washington.
-We service the National Weather Service in Morristown, Tennessee.
-Training / activation nets are held on the KE4CCB 146.700- MHz (PL 77.0 Hz “when active”).
-Traning nets held every Thursday night at 01:00 UTC (9:00 P.M.
+We service the National Weather Service in Morristown, TN.
+Training / activation nets are held on the WR4CC 145.2900 (-) MHz (PL 103.5 Hz).
+Training nets held every Saturday night at 02:00 UTC (9:00 P.M.
 Eastern).
 Net control will use the call WX4TN during training / activation nets.
 All severe weather reports are relayed via WX4MRX at the National Weather Service in Morristown, Tennessee.
-We are a Weather-Ready Nation Ambassador.

 Status Level Green: An advisory for any of the counties in the district is issued by NWS Morristown or no severe weather is expected.
 Repeater will be operational as usual.

 Status Level Yellow: A severe thunderstorm watch, tornado watch, or flash flood watch is issued for any of the counties in the district by NWS Morristown.
 Severe weather will likely occur in our area.
 Please keep all conversations to the point on the repeater and be prepared to relinquish the repeater to net control should the watch be upgraded to a warning.